pagkly/Zed/Investopedia4/How Investors can Perform Due Diligence on a Company.md

 ### Key Takeaways

--   Due diligence is a systematic way to analyze and mitigate risk from a business or investment decision.
+-   Due diligence is a systematic way to analyze and mitigate [[Risk|risk]] from a business or investment decision.
--   An individual investor can conduct due diligence on any stock using readily available public information.
+-   An individual investor can conduct due diligence on any [[Stock|stock]] using readily available public information.
--   The same due diligence strategy will work on many other types of investments.
+-   The same due diligence strategy [[Will|will]] work on many other types of investments.
 -   Due diligence involves examining a company's numbers, comparing the numbers over time, and benchmarking them against competitors.
 -   Due diligence is applied in many other contexts, for example, conducting a background check on a potential employee or reading product reviews.

 ## Types of Due Diligence

-Due diligence is performed by [[equity]](https://www.investopedia.com/terms/e/equity.asp) research analysts, fund managers, broker-dealers, individual investors, and companies that are considering acquiring other companies.
+Due diligence is performed by [[equity]](https://www.investopedia.com/terms/e/[[Equity|equity]].asp) research analysts, fund managers, broker-dealers, individual investors, and companies that are considering acquiring other companies.
 Due diligence by individual investors is voluntary.
-However, broker-dealers are legally obligated to conduct due diligence on a security before selling it.
+However, broker-dealers are legally obligated to conduct due diligence on a [[Security|security]] before selling it.

-## How to Perform Due Diligence for Stocks
+## How to Perform Due Diligence for [[Stocks]]

 Below are 10 steps for individual investors undertaking due diligence.
-Most are related to stocks, but, in many cases, they can be applied to [[bonds]](https://www.investopedia.com/terms/b/bond.asp), real estate, and many other investments.
+Most are related to [[Stocks|stocks]], but, in many cases, they can be applied to [[bonds]](https://www.investopedia.com/terms/b/bond.asp), real [[Estate|estate]], and many other investments.

-After those 10 steps, we offer some tips when considering an investment in a startup company.
+After those 10 steps, we [[Offer|offer]] some tips when considering an investment in a startup company.

 All of the information you need is readily available in the company's quarterly and [[annual reports]](https://www.investopedia.com/terms/a/annualreport.asp) and in the company profiles on financial news and discount brokerage sites.

 ### Step 1: Analyze the Capitalization of the Company

-A company’s [[market capitalization]](https://www.investopedia.com/terms/m/marketcapitalization.asp), or total value, indicates how volatile the stock price is, how broad its ownership is, and the potential size of the company's target markets.
+A company’s [[market capitalization]](https://www.investopedia.com/terms/m/marketcapitalization.asp), or total value, indicates how volatile the [[Stock|stock]] price is, how broad its ownership is, and the potential size of the company's target markets.

-Large-cap and mega-cap companies tend to have stable revenue streams and a large, diverse investor base, which tends to lead to less volatility.
-Mid-cap and small-cap companies typically have greater fluctuations in their stock prices and [[earnings]](https://www.investopedia.com/terms/e/earnings.asp) than large corporations.
+Large-cap and mega-cap companies tend to have stable revenue streams and a large, diverse investor base, which tends to lead to less [[Volatility|volatility]].
+Mid-cap and small-cap companies typically have greater fluctuations in their [[Stock|stock]] prices and [[earnings]](https://www.investopedia.com/terms/e/earnings.asp) than large corporations.

 ### Step 2: Revenue, Profit, and Margin Trends

-The company's income statement will list its revenue or its [[net income]](https://www.investopedia.com/terms/n/netincome.asp) or profit.
+The company's income statement [[Will|will]] list its revenue or its [[net income]](https://www.investopedia.com/terms/n/netincome.asp) or profit.
 That's the bottom line.
 It's important to monitor trends over time in a company's revenue, operating expenses, [[profit margins]](https://www.investopedia.com/terms/p/profitmargin.asp), and [[return on equity]](https://www.investopedia.com/terms/r/returnonequity.asp).

-The company's profit margin is calculated by dividing its net income by its revenue.
-It's best to analyze profit margin over several quarters or years and compare those results to companies within the same industry to gain some perspective.
+The company's [[Profit Margin|profit margin]] is calculated by dividing its net income by its revenue.
+It's best to analyze profit margin over several quarters or years and compare those results to companies within the same industry to [[Gain|gain]] some perspective.

 ### Step 3: Competitors and Industries